vbonhomme/Balcons/Manuel_en.md

 The bucket has an autononomy of 2 weeks but should it be full before, please contact us.

+When leaving, you can throw the bag into the black dustbin that you find in the hamlet 'centertown'.

 ### :cherry_blossom: About chemical products
 Residual water (sink, shower, washbasin, washing machine) is purified by plants and then recycled in the garden.